 Yes, Amazon RDS will emit a DB Instance event to inform you that automatic failover occurred.
 You can use the DescribeEvents to return information about events related to your DB Instance, or click the “DB Events” section of the AWS Management Console.

 Failover is automatically handled by Amazon RDS so that you can resume database operations as quickly as possible without administrative intervention.
 When failing over, Amazon RDS simply flips the canonical name record (CNAME) for your DB Instance to point at the standby, which is in turn promoted to become the new primary.
 We encourage you to follow best practices and implement database connection retry at the application layer.
-Failover times are a function of the time it takes crash recovery to complete.
-Start-to-finish, failover typically completes within three to six minutes.

 Amazon RDS will automatically failover without user intervention under a variety of failure conditions.
 In addition, Amazon RDS provides an option to initiate a failover when rebooting your instance.
 You can access this feature via the AWS Management Console or when using the RebootDBInstance API call.

 With Multi-AZ deployments, you simply set the “Multi-AZ” parameter to true.
 The creation of the standby, synchronous replication, and failover are all handled automatically.
 This means you cannot select the Availability Zone your standby is deployed in or alter the number of standbys available (Amazon RDS provisions one dedicated standby per DB Instance primary).
 The standby also cannot be configured to accept database read activity.
 Learn more about Multi-AZ configurations.